fabohax/4v4/README.md

 ## 🔥 Features

-- Mint 3D avatars to user wallets as NFTs
+- Mint 3D models to user wallets as NFTs
-- List avatars for sale with optional takers, expiry, or batch operations
+- List models for sale with optional takers, expiry, or batch operations
 - Trade NFTs using STX, SIP-010 tokens, and (soon) sBTC
 - Supports royalties per NFT via `get-royalty-info`
 - Secure SIP-009 ownership and transfers